webtoknow/personal-page-css-workshop/README.md

 ## Start an exercise

-To start working on an exercise go to the exercise folder:
+To start working on an exercise go to the associated folder:

 ```sh
 cd src/exercise-1
 ```

-and create a new HTML file using [Emmet](https://emmet.io/).
+and follow the instructions.

 ## Exercise Instructions